-As a mindset coach, you cannot affect change in others unless you are willing to do the hard work of shifting your mindset first.
+As a mental training coach (or mindset coach, as we call it), you cannot affect change in others unless you are willing to do the hard work of shifting your mindset first.
 It’s not just about achieving goals or pushing yourself, it’s about living what you teach.
 It's about truly believing and investing in the power of your own mindset enough to live in alignment with your values.

 If you are a mindset coach, an influence to others, an agent of change, it is your job to be an example of what is possible.